Pranayama

 The complete philosophy of Yoga is based on prana, and pranayama is one of the eight limbs of Ashtanga Yoga.

-Pranayama can therefore, not be practised in alienation and has a much higher purpose than is being prescribed in mass orientations.
 With the practice of certain pranayamas, the yogic practitioner learns to derive prana from sources other than oxygen, food, water, etc., and is able to hold on to the prana for long periods without the body going into a state of trauma.
-Since the breath and other metabolic processes are stilled, the body ceases to age.
+Since the metabolic processes are stilled, the body ceases to age.
 The secret of forever youth of yogis.
+Pranayama also promotes the elongation of life and the sustenance of the physical body.

 Guidance of the Guru